 Dr. Joseph N. Kandeh is the Director of Primary Health Care in the Ministry of Health and Sanitation, the Republic of Sierra Leone.
 As the National Community Health Workers programme is one of the programmes in the directorate of Primary Health Care, it falls within Dr. Kandeh's purview.
 Prior to becoming a medical doctor, he served as a lecturer in Science and Science Education in one of the then Teacher Training Colleges (Bo Teachers College) – now a campus of Njala University in Sierra Leone.
 Since graduation from the medical college, Joseph Ngagba Kandeh has served in many positions in the Ministry of Health and Sanitation including House Officer, Medical Officer, Medical Superintendent, District Medical Officer, Manager - Health System Strengthening and National Coordinator - National Disease Surveillance and response (IDSR).
 He holds the following degrees – B.Sc.
 Ed, MD, MPH - in addition to many certificates in Traditional medicine management, Leprosy and TB Management, among others.

-Elizabeth Musa Principal Community Health Officer and Team Lead, Community Health Worker Hub, Ministry of Health and Sanitation, Sierra Leone
+Alpha Bangura National Coordinator, Community Health Workers Programme, Ministry of Health and Sanitation, Sierra Leone

 Kiribakka Tendo Management Partner - Sierra Leone